Thursday September 26th, 2019

 There’s a perception that once driverless cars are on our streets, a “driverless utopia” will happen almost automatically: a reduction of deaths caused by auto accidents, the declining need for parking garages close to city centers, the ability to relax in your car on the way to work and the maximum utilization of vehicles that normally sit idle 95% of the day.
 But none of those benefits will occur unless driverless cars become “connected” cars and our society continues to adopt, adapt and pay for disruptive technology and infrastructure, such as driverless car-only lanes, roads and highways.

 Chris Heiser, Co-founder & CEO, Renovo

-Today’s autonomous vehicles generate massive quantities of data from the cameras, LiDARs, and other sensors that keep them operating safely (one autonomous vehicle creates > 40 TB every hour).
+Today’s autonomous vehicles generate massive quantities of data from the cameras, LiDARs, and other sensors that keep them operating safely (one autonomous vehicle creates 4 to 5 TBs of data per hour).
 This talk will explore the data generation capabilities of autonomous vehicles, as well as how this data can be managed and used that best serves companies and the general public.

 Securing Autonomous Vehicles

 Roi Mit explores the security requirements for safe satellite based navigation for driverless technology – cyber defense for sensors, anti-interference, anti-jamming, anti-spoofing systems that exist and best practices that should be implemented.
 He delves into recent technological developments that creates new threats and highlights the rapid growth of real-world attacks happening across these multiple sectors and is expected to further grow as GNSS-dependent systems become more connected and autonomous.